Hri7566/mpp-server-dev2/README.md

     $ curl -fsSL https://bun.sh/install | bash
     ```

-1. Clone the repo and setup Git submodules
+1. Clone the repository and setup Git submodules

-This step is subject to change, due to the necessity of testing different frontends, where the frontend may or may not be a git submodule.
-This will probably be updated in the near future.
-Expect a step asking to download the frontend manually.
-If you are forking this repository, you can just setup a new submodule for the frontend.
+If you are forking this repository, you can just setup a new submodule for the frontend, **however, templating will likely not function properly.**
-The frontend files go in the `public` folder.
+If you would like to use a different repository for the frontend, the files go in the `public` folder.

-I am also considering using handlebars or something similar for templating, where the frontend will require completely different code.
-The reason behind this decision is that I would like different things to change on the frontend based on the server's config files,
+However, if you would like the templating features and want the frontend to change based on the server's configuration, setting up git submodules is required for full compatability.

-such as enabling the color changing option in the userset modal menu, or sending separate code to server admins/mods/webmasters.
+- Clone the repository

     ```
     $ git clone https://git.hri7566.info/Hri7566/mpp-server-dev2
+    ```

+- Setup git submodules

+    ```
     $ cd mpp-server-dev2
     $ git submodule update --init --recursive
     ```

 2. Configure

-    - Copy environment variables
+    - Copy default environment variables

     ```
     $ cp .env.template .env
     ```

     Edit `.env` to your needs.
 Some variables are required for certain features to work.
+Most of this is self-explanatory if you have set up other large projects.
+    - `DATABASE_URL`: Database URI for prisma to connect to (as of right now, this is required to be a sqlite path)
+    - `PORT`: TCP port the HTTP/WS server will run on
+    - `ADMIN_PASS`: Admin password for the server
+    - `SALT`: Hashing salt for creating general-purpose IDs/user IDs
+    - `COLOR_SALT`: Hashing salt for creating user colors

     - Edit the files in the `config` folder to match your needs

-    For token auth, there are a few options to consider.
+    For token authentication, there are a few options to consider.
 In `config/users.yml`, you can set `tokenAuth` to a few different values:

     - `jwt`: Use JWT token authentication
     - `uuid`: Use UUID token authentication
     - `none`: Disable token authentication

     If you are using UUID token authentication, the server will generate a UUID token for each user when they first connect.
+This option is relatively simple and could be considered less secure.

-    If you are using JWT token authentication, you will need to generate a key for the server to use.
+    If you are using JWT token authentication, the server will generate a JSON Web Token for each user when they first connect.
+    You will need to generate a key in the file `mppkey` for the server to use.
-    This can be done by running the following command:
+    This can be done by running the following command, given `openssl` is installed:

     ```
     $ openssl genrsa -out mppkey 2048
     ```

     For antibot/browser detection there are also a few options to consider.
     In `config/users.yml`, you can set `browserChallenge` to a few different values:

     - `none`: Disable browser challenge
     - `basic`: Use a simple function to detect browsers
-    - `obf`: Use an obfuscated function to detect browsers - TODO: implement this
+    - `obf`: Use an obfuscated function to detect browsers - this is not implemented as of yet

     The `basic` option only sends a simple function to the client, and the `obf` option sends an obfuscated mess to the client.

-    This option requires the newer-style (MPP.net) frontend to be used.
+    Token authentication is only supported on most frontends newer than 2020.

 3. Install packages